GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 #### submitPresol and submitSourcesSought

 Individual business rules per field are listed across each of the fields in below table.
-* Note: When none of the fields are given, then the service throws an error - $.data.title: is missing but it is required
+* Note: When none of the fields are given, then the service throws an error - title: is missing but it is required

 Element Name	| Required |	Character Limit / Restrictions |	Business Rules |	Error Messages with respect to business rules (If any)
 ------ | ------- | ------- | ------- | --------